Best Web3 Rug Pull Detection Tools in 2026 — Ranked & Compared

 Core methodology: Rules-based smart contract analysis — honeypot simulation, ownership flags, mint functions, blacklist/whitelist, tax parameters.

 GoPlus Security is the dominant B2B security API in Web3.
-It powers the risk warnings on DEXScreener, is integrated into Sushi’s trading interface, and underlies the security checks in dozens of wallets, explorers, and trading platforms.
+It powers the risk warnings on DEXScreener, is integrated into Sushi’s trading interface, and underlies security checks in dozens of wallets, explorers, and trading platforms.
 In Q4 2024 alone, GoPlus detected 67,241 honeypot tokens across Ethereum, Base, and BNB Chain.
 The platform covers over 30 blockchain networks and provides both a consumer-facing interface and a permissionless API that any developer can integrate without fees or approval.

 What GoPlus Analyzes